 It can handle large amounts of data easily, and can identify patterns and relationships that humans would never be able to find.
 An extension of ARIMA, called SARIMA (or Seasonal ARIMA), supports univariate time series data with a seasonal component.

-Let's take a look at five reasons why machine learning is a better predictor than traditional methods.
+Let's take a look at seven reasons why machine learning is a better predictor than traditional methods.